 Easily digestible carbohydrates will fuel your muscles without making you feel heavy and sluggish, plus they’re packed with fiber.
 Reach for whole wheat bread or pasta, oats, brown rice or vegetables.

 If you’re headed out for a short trip, pick up some pre-made brown rice vegetarian sushi for an on-the-trail lunch.
-Or make your own granola with coffee, nuts and fruit for a power-packed snack or homemade cereal bars, using whole-grain cereal, low-sugar trail mix and honey as a natural sweetener.
+Or make your own granola with oats, nuts and fruit for a power-packed snack or homemade cereal bars, using whole-grain cereal, peanut butter and honey as a natural sweetener.

 Nuts and seeds

 The perfect combination of fat and protein, nuts and seeds give your body an energy boost (and also help to rebuild and repair muscle after the hike).
 Plus they are chock-full of omega-3 fatty acids, unsaturated fat (helping you feel full) and a great vegetarian protein option.
 Buy a handful of your favorites in bulk and make your own mix or whip together nut bars or trail mix to take on the trail.

 Packed with a high water content that helps you restore water lost through sweat, fresh fruit satisfies thirst.
 Choose durable fruit, like apples, oranges and grapes, that won’t get squished in your backpack.

 Nutritionally dense and lightweight, dried fruit is a great alternative to fresh, if you’re looking to save space in your pack.
 Remember to drink plenty of water when eating dried fruit, as your stomach re-hydrates the fruit to digest it.
 Baked cinnamon apple chips are lightly spiced or swap out for some veggies with krispy kale chips.

 If you’re looking for something a little more robust, pack cheese, jerky or other proteins.
 Ready-to-eat chicken and tuna can be found in sealed pouches.
-Pack hard cheese, like chunks of Parmesan, which will last unrefrigerated.
+Pack hard cheese, like chunks of Parmesan, which will last without refrigeration.
 There are a lot of great jerkies to choose from, or try making your own homemade beef jerky.